nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `list` /  `list time`

-* List displays a list of all tasks in the order of most recent task added
+* `list` displays a list of all tasks ordered by recency, with the most recent task added listed on top
-* List time displays a list of all tasks in the order of nearest deadline
+* `list time` displays a list of all tasks ordered by deadline, with the task with the earliest deadline listed on top

 ### Managing contacts